Last updated: January 2026

 - Notify credit bureaus: Your debt counsellor will send your Form 19 Clearance Certificate to the credit bureaus to remove the debt review status/flag from your credit profile.

 - Verify credit record update: Check your credit report or check-in with the credit bureaus to make sure that your credit record is up to date.
 It should show the removal of the debt review status.
-But keep in mind, this can take up to 21 business days (from when the bureau gets the certificate.)
+But keep in mind, this can take up to 21 business days (processing times can vary by bureau and workload).

 Quite a process, right?
 But it’s worth it.
-After that, it’s sweet, sweet debt-freedom.
+After that, you can focus on rebuilding your financial independence.

 You’ll have a new level of unstoppable financial independence and a new chance to build a strong credit credit record.